seng438-winter-2022/seng438-a2-Hesham-E/Assignment2-ReportTemplate.md

 	assertEquals("value should be 0", 0, testRange.getLength(),0);
 }
 ~~~
 * Test Case #2, checking the central value between the same value, and in this case zeroes are used as well.
+Inside

 ~~~Java